 This place is WAY outside the city center, making it a good option for beer lovers who have some time to kill in Tallinn.
 Sori is primarily a brewery, but they do have an in the house tap room, where you can sample their beers before catching public transportation back to town.

 Easily our second favorite brewery.
 This place was super chill, but then again we were drinking on a Thursday afternoon.
 The interior is gorgeous with funky art, custom wood finishing, and great light fixtures.
-They served several of their own St. Vitus brews along with some other local beers and even some German brews.
+They serve several of their own St. Vitus brews along with some other local beers and even some German brews.
 They have a full pub menu and cozy seating to sit back and relax.
 Located right next to the creative city it makes for a good beer pause while exploring street art.

 Uba ja Humal